 Flu season is almost here - time to get your flu shot

-The influenza vaccine for this year’s flu shots will arrive in the province this week and Islanders are encouraged to get their flu shot to protect themselves and their loved ones.
+Flu season is almost here and Islanders are encouraged to get their free flu shot early to protect themselves and their loved ones.

-Lower your flu risk.
-“Getting a flu shot and washing your hands frequently is the best way to protect yourself from getting the flu or giving the flu to those around you,” said Dr. Heather Morrison, the province’s chief public health officer.
+“Getting a flu shot is the best way to protect yourself from getting the flu or spreading the flu to those around you,” said Dr. Heather Morrison, the province’s chief public health officer.
 “I encourage all Islanders to protect themselves and get immunized, especially those who are at a higher risk of becoming seriously ill from influenza such as young children, elderly people, pregnant women, and those with weakened immune systems or other chronic health conditions.”

 In addition to getting a flu shot, Islanders should practice the three C’s to limit the spread of any illness:

-• Clean – properly wash your hands frequently;
+- Clean – properly wash your hands often;

 Influenza, also known as the flu, affects the airways and the lungs.
 It spreads easily through coughing and sneezing, or by touching things that have been contaminated by the virus and then touching your mouth, eyes or nose.
 It can sometimes cause severe illness or even death.

 Seasonal influenza (flu) is a highly contagious virus.
 Even healthy people can get very sick from the flu and spread it to others.
 Vaccination is the single most effective way of lowering your risk of getting the flu.
 When you get your flu shot, you protect yourself, your family and your community.

 The flu can lead to serious complications for individuals with pre-existing illness (cancer, COPD or asthma), the very young and the elderly.
 Complications may include pneumonia, hospitalization, and death.